marija-kara/Self_driving_car/README.md

 # Final Project at the Data Science Academy
 ## Self-Driving Car
 ***Team members***
-*- Marjan Angeleski
+- Marjan Angeleski
-*- Violeta Trajkova
+- Violeta Trajkova
-*- Marija Karagonov
+- Marija Karagonov

+## Intro
+What a challenge!!
+It took us handful of datasets, and different Neural Network models (with a lot of parameters tuning), different technique for preprocessing and augmentation of the data to get here - finally a self-driving car.
+During this proces in our understanig it is a must to have a good machine for collecting good data from the simulator.
+Once we got a good dataset

 ### Files Submitted
 Submission includes all required files and can be used to run the simulator in autonomous mode.

 **The following resources can be found in this github repository:**

-🔴-	model.py containing the script to create and train the model
+-	[Self_driving_car.ipynb] containing the script to create and train the model
 -	[drive.py](https://github.com/marija-kara/Self_driving_car/blob/main/drive.py) for driving the car in autonomous mode

-🔴-	model.h5 containing a trained convolution neural network
+-	model.h5 containing a trained convolution neural network
 -	README.md summarizing the results
 -	[requierments.txt](https://github.com/marija-kara/Self_driving_car/blob/main/requirements.txt) containing the needed environment
 -	[utils.py](https://github.com/marija-kara/Self_driving_car/blob/main/utils.py) helper methods